wheelchairscienceguy/wheelchairscienceguy/README.md

 successfully overcoming systemic barriers

 # Positions of responsibility (Full-time Employment | Volunteer Work)
-### Information Advisor, Disability North, The Dene Centre, NE3 1PH Sept 2023 – Oct 2024
+### Information Advisor, Disability North, The Dene Centre, NE3 1PH (Sept 2023 – Oct 2024)
-• Analysed and evaluated complex legislation to ensure compliance with key regulations, including the Mental Capacity Act, Human Rights Act 1998, and Equality Act.
+Analysed and evaluated complex legislation to ensure compliance with key regulations, including the Mental Capacity Act, Human Rights Act 1998, and Equality Act.
-• Conducted independent research to stay informed on signs of abuse, neglect, and exploitation, while collaborating with multiple departments to ensure clear communication, initiate referrals, and provide targeted support to individuals in need.
+Conducted independent research to stay informed on signs of abuse, neglect, and exploitation, while collaborating with multiple departments to ensure clear communication, initiate referrals, and provide targeted support to individuals in need.
-• Articulated complex legislation clearly and crafted tailored job advertisements, demonstrating strong communication skills and alignment with organisational goals.
+Articulated complex legislation clearly and crafted tailored job advertisements, demonstrating strong communication skills and alignment with organisational goals.
-• Proactively engaged in networking events and meetings to expand organisational outreach and identify collaborative opportunities.
+Proactively engaged in networking events and meetings to expand organisational outreach and identify collaborative opportunities.
-• Mediated disputes by fostering constructive dialogue and ensuring adherence to legislative practices between local authorities and clients.
+Mediated disputes by fostering constructive dialogue and ensuring adherence to legislative practices between local authorities and clients.
-• Performed comprehensive financial analyses to ensure compliance with local authority policies and support disability-related expenditure claims.
+Performed comprehensive financial analyses to ensure compliance with local authority policies and support disability-related expenditure claims.
-• Enhanced leadership and organisational skills through inclusive management courses, contributing to effective team dynamics and project execution.
+Enhanced leadership and organisational skills through inclusive management courses, contributing to effective team dynamics and project execution.
-School Governor, Fatfield Academy, Washington, NE38 8RB 2022 – 2024
+### School Governor, Fatfield Academy, Washington, NE38 8RB (2022 – 2024)
-• Demonstrated leadership abilities by ensuring the headteacher took responsibility for the school’s performance and management, identifying key stakeholders, and planning strategic development aligned with the school’s ethos.
+Demonstrated leadership abilities by ensuring the headteacher took responsibility for the school’s performance and management, identifying key stakeholders, and planning strategic development aligned with the school’s ethos.
-• Collaborated with school leadership to drive the strategic development of the school’s performance, ensuring alignment with the ethos and future goals.
+Collaborated with school leadership to drive the strategic development of the school’s performance, ensuring alignment with the ethos and future goals.
-• Executed strategic planning by outlining the school’s vision and ethos while overseeing financial management and ensuring compliance with policies and procedures.
+Executed strategic planning by outlining the school’s vision and ethos while overseeing financial management and ensuring compliance with policies and procedures.